lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-The structure type parameter sType, which, as its names suggests, defines its type.
+The structure type parameter sType, which, as its name suggests, defines its type.
 That is, what information it models from.
 In this case we are defining our application information with the structure `VkApplicationInfo`.
 As you can see, we cannot create the usual Java objects, but rather we allocate it through the stack and use the following attributes:

 - `sType`: Structure type.
 In this case: `VK_STRUCTURE_TYPE_APPLICATION_INFO`.
 - `pApplicationName`: It is basically just some text that will identify the application that uses this instance.
 In this case we use another helper method from the stack class to create a `ByteBuffer` that points to a null-terminated string.